Britain's Asda launches one-hour 'Express Delivery' service

-The grocer, which trails market leader Tesco (TSCO.L) and Sainsbury's (SBRY.L) in annual sales, said its new "Express Delivery" service will offer its full online range of over 30,000 products.
+The grocer, which trails market leader Tesco and Sainsbury’s in annual sales, said its new “Express Delivery” service will offer its full online range of over 30,000 products.

 The new rapid service has been launched at three Asda stores this week, it said, adding there is potential to quickly roll out the service to more stores if it proves popular with customers.